 Are you an avid user of Dropbox and want to connect Envira Gallery with your Dropbox images?
 The Dropbox Importer Addon for Envira Gallery connects to two perfectly.
 This doc details how you can import images from your Dropbox account, straight in to your Envira Galleries.

-- Platinum, Gold or Silver Envira license.
+- Ultimate, Pro or Plus Envira license.
 You can read how to upgrade to one of these licenses here.

 - WordPress 3.5+

 Please follow our instructions on how to install and activate addons.

 In this instance, you’ll be activating the Envira Dropbox Importer Addon.

 Once the Addon is activated, you’ll need to authenticate Envira Gallery with Dropbox.